apache/fury-site/docs/benchmarks/index.md

 ## Kotlin JSON Benchmark

-The Kotlin JSON harness compares Fory JSON Kotlin, kotlinx.serialization, Moshi, and Jackson Kotlin with one immutable model and 16 isolated String/UTF-8 operations.
-The [Kotlin JSON report](json/kotlin/README.md) is intentionally marked pending until a complete measured run is published; no placeholder performance result is inferred from another language or project.
+The Kotlin JSON harness compares Fory JSON Kotlin, kotlinx.serialization, Moshi, and Jackson Kotlin with one immutable model and 16 String/UTF-8 operations.
+See [Kotlin JSON benchmarks](json/kotlin/README.md) for the workloads and benchmark setup.

 ## Python Benchmark